John Sentamu: Safeguarding procedure complaints

 It is not an acceptable human response, let alone a leadership response to say “I have heard about a problem, but … it was someone else’s job to report it”.

 Matt Ineson, the victim and survivor at the heart of the case, has called for the resignations of Archbishop Sentamu and Bishop Steven Croft.

 In 2023, Lord Sentamu was asked by the Bishop of Newcastle to step back from active ministry as an assistant bishop in the Diocese of Newcastle "until both the findings and his response can be explored further" after an independent review criticised his failure to act after being told of Ineson's claim of abuse.

+Later Life

+Following his retirement as Archbishop of York in 2020, John Sentamu settled in Berwick-upon-tweed with his wife, Margret Sentamu.
+In April 2021, he was created Baron Sentamu, of Lindisfarne in the county of Northumberland and of Masooli in the republic of Uganda, becoming a life peer and taking his seat in the House of Lords as Crossbench member.
+In June 2021, he was lincensed as an honorary assistant bishop in the diocese of Newcastle, continuing to undertake occasional ministerial duties.